Portland, Ohio

 Portland is an unincorporated community in eastern Lebanon Township, Meigs County, Ohio, United States.
 It has a post office with the ZIP code 45770.

-It lies on the Ohio River, located below Long Bottom and above Racine.
+It lies on the Ohio River, located between Long Bottom and Racine.

 Education

 Public education in the community of Portland is provided by the Southern Local School District.
-Campuses serving the community include Southern Elementary School (Grades K-8) and Southern High School (Grades 9-12).
+Campuses serving the community include Southern Elementary School (Grades K–8) and Southern High School (Grades 9–12).

 Climate

 The climate in this area is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
 According to the Köppen Climate Classification system, Portland has a Humid subtropical climate, abbreviated "Cfa" on climate maps.